Lillinator/topic-list-author/README.md

 # Discourse Topic List Author - depracated

-This theme component is no longer being maintained and has been made official and now resides here: https://github.com/discourse/discourse-topic-list-author
+This theme component is no longer being maintained.
+The latest version is now an official Discourse theme component and resides here: https://github.com/discourse/discourse-topic-list-author